allevaton/dzvol/README.md

 Command Line Paramters
 ----------------------
-Most command line parameters are similar to that of dzen2, and work the same way.
-Some parameters are sent directly to dzen2 for interpretation.
+Most command line parameters are similar to that of dzen2, and work the same way, and most parameters are sent directly *to* dzen2 for interpretation.

 There *are* some custom ones, which I'll go over here: